mpetruska/software-foundations-pdf/README.md

 intended to be viewed online and/or in an IDE that allow Coq development, sometimes it makes sense to read parts on an ebook reader offline.

+The original books can be viewed and downloaded at url https://softwarefoundations.cis.upenn.edu/.

 ## Usage

 1. Make sure [Nix](https://nixos.org/download/) is installed.